Nuclear Excitation by Electron Capture in Excited Ions

 Applying the GSA to the $^{73}$Ge nuclear transition of $E_\mathrm{n}=\SI{13.2845}{\kilo\electronvolt}$ between the $9/2^+$ ground and the $5/2^+$ first excited states provides 47 L- and M-channels for $q=\interval{29+}{32+}$, shown in Fig. \ref{fig:NEEC_Cross_Sections}a and tabulated in the Supplemental Material \cite{SM}.
 Here, the K-shell is energetically forbidden and L-channels are the innermost available.
 The GSA allows for a drastic reduction of computational effort, as by lifting it, a total of 32723 capture channels can be found in the same charge state range for L- and M-shells.
-Moreover, upon filling the orbitals, electron screening lowers the binding energy of the K-shell.
+Moreover, upon filling the orbitals, the electron screening lowers the binding energy of the K-shell.
 Once $E_\mathrm{b}^\mathrm{K}$ becomes smaller than $E_\mathrm{n}$, NEEC into the K shell is possible.
 For $^{73}$Ge this condition is met for $q = 29+$, for which $100$ K-capture channels have been unveiled, as shown in Fig. \ref{fig:NEEC_Cross_Sections}b.
 Most of these K-channels (78) are characterized by an initial electronic configuration $\alpha_0$ of the type $1\mathrm{s}^1\ 2nl_j^1\ 3nl_j^1$ and occur in the energy range $E_\mathrm{r}= [\SIrange[range-phrase ={, } ,range-units = single]{0}{38.8}{]\ \electronvolt}$, while for the remaining ones $\alpha_0$ is $1\mathrm{s}^1\ 2nl_j^2$ and $E_\mathrm{r}= [\SIrange[range-phrase ={, } ,range-units = single]{48.2}{144.6}{]\ \electronvolt}$.
 All these K-channels have one electron in the K-shell prior to the electron capture: in fact, K-capture with $\alpha_0 = \{2nl_j^3\}$ are still forbidden, since $E_\mathrm{b}^\mathrm{K}$ is larger than $E_\mathrm{n}$ by about \SI{200}{\electronvolt} at $q=29+$.
 Resonance strengths for higher charge states are shown in the Supplemental Material \cite{SM}.
+For L and M channels the widths of the atomic configurations $\Gamma_\mathrm{nl}^\mathrm{At}$ is much smaller than the resonance energy $E_\mathrm{r}$ and $Y_\mathrm{NEEC}$ can be moved out of the integral in Eq. \ref{eq:NEEC-EXI}.
+In the case of K-channels instead $\Gamma_\mathrm{nl}^\mathrm{At}\approx E_\mathrm{r}$ and the integral of $Y_\mathrm{NEEC}$ has to be performed.
+The widths for the atomic configurations leading to a K-capture have been calculated using the XATOM code \cite{jurek2016xmdyn, son2011impact, murphy2014femtosecond}.
 Notably, the higher number of channels identified in NEEC-EXI is not only due to the several initial configurations considered, but also to the increase of the capture channels available for a single excited configuration $\alpha_0$ compared to the ground state counterpart.
 The reason is that excited configurations can have a larger number of open shells, thus the number of final configurations that can be generated are generally more numerous due to the higher number of combinations possible for the electron couplings.